Last updated: 4 November, 2024 @ 12:04

 The final item to catch my eye was a small tray of sashimi, featuring salmon and octopus tentacles – which at £4 (April 2024) seemed a little steep.

-Instead, I left with a new supermarket experience under my belt, a few cold Changs and a packet of baked cuttlefish crisps – a unique experience that you can read all about here.
+Instead, we left with a new supermarket experience under my belt, a few cold Changs and a packet of baked cuttlefish crisps – a unique experience that you can read all about here.

 Further reading: Fish Face Seafood Blog in Thailand